kandekore/Click-And-Collect-for-WooCommerce/README.md

-# Pro Click and Collect for WooCommerce
+# Click and Collect for WooCommerce

-The **Pro Click and Collect for WooCommerce** plugin is an enhanced version of the [*Simple Click & Collect for WooCommerce*](https://github.com/kandekore/simple-click-and-collect-for-woocommerce) plugin, offering advanced features and increased functionality for managing click and collect orders in WooCommerce.
+The **Click and Collect for WooCommerce** plugin is an enhanced version of the [_Simple Click & Collect for WooCommerce_](https://github.com/kandekore/simple-click-and-collect-for-woocommerce) plugin, offering advanced features and increased functionality for managing click and collect orders in WooCommerce.
 This plugin provides a seamless solution for enabling customers to select collection dates and times during the checkout process, improving the overall customer experience.

 ## Table of Contents